Paul Lafargue: Last years and suicide

 In 1908, after a Congress in Toulouse, the different socialist tendencies were unified in the form of a single party.
 Lafargue opposed the social democratic reformism defended by Jaurès.

 During these later years, Lafargue had already begun neglecting politics, living on the outskirts of Paris in the village of Draveil, limiting his contributions to a number of articles and essays, as well as occasional communication with some of the better-known socialist activists of the time, such as Karl Kautsky and Hjalmar Branting of the older generation, and Karl Liebknecht or Vladimir Lenin of the younger generation.
 It was in Draveil that Lafargue and his wife Laura Marx ended their lives together, to the surprise and even outrage of French and European socialists.

-In their suicide letter, they explained why they committed suicide.
-Lafargue wrote:
+In his suicide letter, Lafargue explained:

-Healthy in body and mind, I end my life before pitiless old age which has taken from me my pleasures and joys one after another; and which has been stripping me of my physical and mental powers, can paralyse my energy and break my will, making me a burden to myself and to others.

-For some years I had promised myself not to live beyond 70; and I fixed the exact year for my departure from life.
-I prepared the method for the execution of our resolution, it was a hypodermic of cyanide acid.

-I die with the supreme joy of knowing that at some future time, the cause to which I have been devoted for forty-five years will triumph.

-Long live Communism!
-Long Live the international socialism!

 Most well-known socialists deplored his decision publicly or privately; a few, notably the Spanish anarchist Anselmo Lorenzo, who had been a major political rival of Lafargue during his Spanish period, accepted his decision with understanding.
 Lorenzo wrote after Lafargue's death: